 AQR Capital Management, LLC, was founded in 1998 by a team of ex-Goldman Sachs quant investors led by Clifford S. Asness, David G. Kabiller, Robert J. Krail, and John M. Liew.
+(Krail is no longer with the firm.)
 AQR stands for Applied Quantitative Research.
-The firm’s bread and butter has long been trading value and momentum together, an idea Asness studied in his PhD dissertation at the University of Chicago.
-(Asness’s PhD advisor was none other than Eugene Fama, father of modern finance and one of the co-formulators of the efficient market hypothesis.)
+Asness, Krail and Liew met each other at the University of Chicago’s finance PhD program.
+The firm’s bread and butter has long been trading value and momentum together, an idea Asness studied in his dissertation under Eugene Fama, father of modern finance and one of the co-formulators of the efficient market hypothesis.

-When the firm started up, it was hot.
+When AQR started up, it was hot.
 It had one of the biggest launches of any hedge-fund up to that point.
 Then the dot-com bubble inflated.
 The widening gap in valuations between value and growth stocks almost sunk AQR.
-According to Asness, the firm was six months away from going out of business.
+According to Asness, had the bubble lasted six more months, he would have been out of business.
 When the bubble burst, the firm’s returns soared and so did its assets.
-The good times rolled until the financial crisis shredded its returns.
+The good times rolled on and the firm was on the verge of an IPO by late 2007.
+According to the New York Post, AQR had to shelve it as the subprime crisis began roiling the markets.
+The financial crisis shredded its returns, with its flagship Absolute Return fund falling more than 50 percent from the start of 2007 to the end of 2008.
 Firm-wide assets from peak-to-trough went from $39.1 billion to $17.2 billion.
-The good times are back: As of June-end, AQR has $136.2 billion under management.
+The good times are back: As of December-end, AQR had $142.2 billion in net assets under management.

 The two near-death experiences have instilled in AQR a fear of concentrated business risks.
 In 2009, AQR began to diversify away from its flighty institutional clientele by launching mutual funds to entice stickier retail investors.
 The firm has also launched new strategies at a steady clip, including managed futures, risk parity, and global macro.